ansgarS/Kubernetes-Workshop/README.md

 You can use the integration tests for validating your artifacts.
 In order to continue with the next task more easily, you should create different entities for your read and write model.
+Please keep in mind that the entity IDs are generated on the server and are returned wrapped in an object - not only a simple string.

 The task doesn't require any database access - instead you should persist everything in an in-memory store (hint: singleton).